jfilak/doc/conf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 report-gtk or report-cli looks to the directory ``/etc/libreport/workflows.d/`` and goes trough all configuration files and all rules.
-All EVANT's names which satisfies the condition in these files are used as name of workflow (``<WORKFLOW_NAME>`` + '.xml') files placed in ``/usr/share/libreport/workflow/``.
+All EVENT's names which satisfies the condition in these files are used as name of workflow (``<WORKFLOW_NAME>`` + '.xml') files placed in ``/usr/share/libreport/workflow/``.
 If there is only one workflow which corresponds with EVENTs names the reporter goes trough